EducationalTestingService/skll/doc/run_experiment.rst

 .. _classification_obj:

-    **Classification:** The following objectives can be used for classification problems although some are restricted by problem type (binary/multiclass) and label type (integer/string).
+    **Classification:** The following objectives can be used for classification problems although some are restricted by problem type (binary/multiclass), types of labels (integers/floats/strings), and whether they are contiguous (if integers).
 Please read carefully.

+    .. note:: When doing classification, SKLL internally sorts and maps all the class labels in the data and maps them to integers which can be thought of class indices.
+This happens irrespective of the data type of the original labels.
+For example, if your data has the labels ``['A', 'B', 'C']``, SKLL will map them to the indices ``[0, 1, 2]`` respectively.
+It will do the same if you have integer labels (``[1, 2, 3]``) or floating point ones (``[1.0, 1.1, 1.2]``).
+All of the tuning objectives are computed using these integer indices rather than the original class labels.
+This is why some metrics *only* make sense in certain scenarios.
+For example, SKLL only allows using weighted kappa metrics as tuning objectives if the original class labels are contiguous integers, e.g., ``[1, 2, 3]`` or ``[4, 5, 6]`` -- or even integer-like floats (e,g., ``[1.0, 2.0, 3.0]``, but not ``[1.0, 1.1, 1.2]``).

     *   **accuracy**: Overall `accuracy <https://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html>`__
     *   **average_precision**: `Area under PR curve <https://scikit-learn.org/stable/modules/generated/sklearn.metrics.average_precision_score.html>`__ .
 To use this metric, :ref:`probability <probability>` must be set to ``True``. (*Binary classification only*).